Student transport: Car

 Parental transport of students in the family automobile, sometimes termed the "school run", is increasing due to perceived hazards to unaccompanied children.
 Older students in some countries are able to drive themselves to school.
 However, most countries minimum age for driving is 17 or 18, only Kosovo has a minimum driving age below 14.

 Walking

-The Walk to school campaign and 'walking buses' promote the benefits of walking to school.
+The Walk to School campaign and 'walking buses' promote the benefits of walking to school.
 In the latter, student groups are escorted supervised by adults to travel to or from school on foot.

 Cycling

 Cycling to school is popular among students and bike sheds a common feature of schools.
-Riding school buses are supervised bicycle rides for students to travel to or from school in large groups by bicycle or other pedal or human powered vehicles such as scooters.
+Bike buses are supervised bicycle rides for students to travel to or from school in large groups by bicycle or other pedal or human powered vehicles such as scooters.

 Safety and student transport modes

 A 1994 report based on Australian road safety statistics found that traveling to school by bus is: